StanlyLife/Certify/README.md

 * the third issue is still here and i am not sure how to fix it.
 I tried to work out most of the audits flaws, but i am not to familiar with http protocols nor do i plan on spending time learning about it until i feel comfortable with .NET

 ![img](https://i.gyazo.com/6dd2489f907c4df0dbaaa6941ef72a1e.png)

+#### Hosting

+this website is hosted at interserver.com using a plesk controll panel and IIS hosting